NU-MSR/crb-makerspace/docs/equipment/drill-press.md

 - Always wear safety glasses.
 - Workpieces must always be secured.
-- Do not wear gloves, neckties, loose clothing, or jewlery.
+- Do not wear gloves, neckties, loose clothing, or jewelry.
 - Keep fingers safe distance from blade.

-## Instuctions for use
+## Instructions for use

 !!! info